 Method 5: book a private guided tour of St Peter’s Basilica

-The ‘luxury’ option.
+The ‘luxury’ option that includes a visit to inside the giant dome (elevator part of the way).
 With a private tour guide you can make your own schedule and concentrate on the things that interest you.
-Help this site by booking a private guided tour of St Peter’s Basilica for €108 per adult.
+Book a private guided tour of St Peter’s Basilica for €108 per adult.
 Whether you’re interested in the chapels, the cupola, the mosaics, or the mummified popes, with a private tour you call the shots.